-Check List Step/Task to do Documents to file □ Task is STEP 18.
-After adoption of the plan the secretary of the Copy of the planning commission sends (§ 39(3)) a copy of the adopted adopted plan. done plan to the following ( $\S$ 43(5)).
-(Unless it is a subplan that did $\square$ In the file not receive objections to a statement of intent not to send out further notices ( $\S$ 45(1)(c), see step 2.): The legislative body and/or the clerk of the local unit of government, and in the case of a county a certified copy of the plan to the County Board.
-For any plan, the planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the planning commission's local unit of government ( $\S 41(2)(a)$ ).
-3. If it is a county plan, the regional planning commission for the region in which the county is located (§ 41(2)(b)).
-4. If it is a county plan the county planning commission, or if there is no county planning commission, the county board of commissioners, of each county contiguous to the planning commission's local unit of government $(\S 41(2)(c)).$ 5.
+Check List Documents to file Step/Task to do □ Task is STEP 18.
+After adoption of the plan amendment the secretary Copy of the done of the planning commission sends (§ 39(3)) a copy of the adopted plan adopted plan, as amended, or a copy of the plan amendment to amendment. \square In the file the following (\S 43(5)).
+(Unless it is a subplan that did not receive objections to a statement of intent not to send out Copy of the plan, further notices (\S 45(1)(c), see step 2.): as amended.
+The legislative body and/or the clerk of the local unit of government, and in the case of a county a certified copy of the plan amendment, or a copy of the plan, as amended, to the County Board.
+For any plan, the planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the planning commission's local unit of government ($\S 41(2)(a)$).
+If it is a county plan, the regional planning commission for the region in which the county is located (§ 41(2)(b)).
+4. If it is a county plan, the county planning commission, or if there is no county planning commission, the county board of commissioners, of each county contiguous to the planning commission's local unit of government (§ 41(2)(c)).5.
 If a municipal plan, the county planning commission for the county in which the planning commission's municipal government is located.
-If there is not a county planning commission, then the notice is sent to both the County Board of Commissioners and regional planning commission for the region in which the municipality is located ( $\S 41(2)(d)$ and $\S 41(2)(e)$ ).
+If there is no county planning commission, then the notice is sent to both the County Board of Commissioners and the regional planning commission for the region in which the municipality is located ($\S 41(2)(d)$ and $\S 41(2)(e)$).
 6. For any plan, each public utility company, railroad company, and public transportation agency owning or operating a public utility, railroad, or public transportation system within the planning commission's local unit of government and any government entity, that registers its name and mailing address for this purpose with the planning commission's local unit of government (§ 41(2)(f)).
 (Anyone listed in number 6 getting a copy of the plan shall reimburse the planning commission's local unit of government for any copying and postage costs for obtaining a copy of the plan.)
-7. If the plan is to include a master street plan/element, to the Michigan Department of Transportation and the county road commission for the county in which the planning commission's local unit of government is located ( $\S 41(2)(g)$ ).
+If the plan amendment is to include a master street plan/element, to the Michigan Department of Transportation and the county road commission for the county in which the planning commission's local unit of government is located (§ 41(2)(g)).
 (Optional) For a municipal plan, the planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the planning commission's local unit of government.
-9. (Optional) For any plan, each state, federal, Native American tribe government agencies which own more than 10 acres of land within the planning commission's jurisdiction; school districts; downtown development authorities; tax increment finance authorities; airport authorities; and other special interest groups.
-10. (Optional) Library of Michigan, Michigan State University Library, and all libraries which are in or near the local unit of government.
+9. (Optional) For any plan, each state, federal, Native American tribe government agencies which own more than 10 acres of land within the planning commission's local unit of government; school districts; downtown development authorities; tax increment finance authorities; airport authorities; and other special interest groups.
+10. (Optional) Library of Michigan, Michigan State University Library, libraries which are in or near the local unit of government.
 11. Others.